hzget/goblog/README.md

 As a reader, the gold and silver user can get AI analysis of article(s) on the blog.

-As a programmer, the user can develop the AI functions.
+The user can ask to analyze articles of an specific author and the request will sent to data-analysis center.

 this module is under developping now